Absentee Hotline: 610-351-5900 Extension 28711

 - Thank you for your help monitoring the use of this equipment.

 - When dropping off your child in the morning, pull forward as much as you are able to allow more than one car to drop off at the same time.
 If you need to enter the building for any reason, you must find a space in the lot, and walk your child into the building.
-Please do not accompany your child to the classroom at this time.
+Please do not accompany your child to the classroom.

 - Please DO NOT park in the handicap spaces unless you are entitled to do so by having a sticker or a placard visible.

 - When picking up at the end of the day, stay in your car and pull forward as much as possible at the side entrance.
 Your child will then be permitted to enter your car.
-Only the cars directly in front of the exit (approximately 3 cars) will be filled at a time.
 Once again, if you need to enter the building or get out of your car for any reason, you must find a place to park.
 If your child does not dismiss from the building in a timely manner, you may be asked to find a parking spot to wait for him/her.

 - You may NOT pull up in front of the office doors to pick up students at the end of the day.